tytydraco/yessleep/out/I_stole_from_the_witch_with_razor_fingers_Now_I_must_pray_to_her_every_midnight.md

 *For we know that broken hearts can’t hide*

-*The ice the lies inside our body’s tomb.*
+*The ice that lies inside our body’s tomb.*

 Old Tom made me say it with him after that.
 Once, when I missed a word, he slapped me hard across the face.